The Allen Expressway looking south at Yorkdale in 1971

 In April 1998, City of Toronto Council approved the construction of a multi-million dollar technological entertainment complex, known as the "Technodome", for the former Downsview Airport site, which had closed in the early 1990's.
 This complex, due to open in 2000, would be built by private funding and would be located at Sheppard Avenue and Dufferin Street, on the northern Allen Road.
 The proposal called for the Technodome and new housing to be connected to the Allen by grade-separated ramps and the removal of the bus lanes on the northern Allen arterial.
 This would increase the importance of the Allen even though only the original part of the Allen from Wilson Heights Boulevard south to Lawrence Avenue was built to full expressway standard.

-A new road classification plan adopted by the City of Toronto in 2000 redesignated the Allen as an expressway from Wilson Heights Boulevard to Eglinton Avenue, thus absorbing the southern arterial road into the expressway, though the name was not changed for political reasons.
+A new road classification plan adopted by the City of Toronto in 2000 redesignated the Allen as an expressway from Wilson Heights Boulevard to Eglinton Avenue, thus absorbing the southern arterial road into the expressway.

 The Technodome plan for the Donwsview site later fell through and was eventually moved to Montreal, however, housing development of the Downsview site would still take place and have an effect on the Allen.
 A plan for new housing and a park to be located on the Downsview site was announced in 2000.
 It would be accessed by new ramps to the northern Allen Road, where the bus lanes had been removed.